mikrono/tModLoaderWiki_kr_ko/Basic-Dust.md

 ![](https://i.imgur.com/n4iScrV.png)

 A list of all of the dusts can also be found on the [Terraria Wiki](https://terraria.wiki.gg/wiki/Dust_IDs).
+Some vanilla dust do not have official names, so tModLoader has added names for them.
+If an internal name is not listed on the official wiki, consult [DustID.TML.cs](https://github.com/tModLoader/tModLoader/blob/1.4.4/patches/tModLoader/Terraria/ID/DustID.TML.cs) to find the name of the missing dust.

 The easiest way to try out Dust, however, is to download [Modders Toolkit](https://forums.terraria.org/index.php?threads/modders-toolkit-a-mod-for-modders-doing-modding.55738/) and use the Dust spawning tool to find the dust you need.
 [Video of Dust Tool](https://gfycat.com/VengefulDearBluetonguelizard)